hz-b/raypyng/docs/_build/html/_sources/install_raypyng.rst.txt

 .. note::

-    xvfb-run script is a part of the xvfb distribuion and runs an app on a new virtual X11 server.
+    xvfb-run script is a part of the xvfb distribution and runs an app on a new virtual X11 server.